d2s/Documentation/_posts/2018-04-10-UserConfiguration.md

 title:  "User configuration"
 permalink: UserConfiguration
 ---
 There are only a few parameters to choose in user configuration.
+Configurations are saved to permanent store.

 ![](/images/RsyncOSX/master/userconfig/user.png)

-The parameters are:

-### Configurations saved to permanent store
+## Rsync, paths and Logging

  - 3.1.2 or 3.1.3 of rsync
    	- any version of rsync should work, but only rsync  version 3.1.2, version 3.1.3 protocol version 31 and rsync  version 2.6.9  protocol version 29 are tested and verified